madole/madole.github.io/source/_posts/2014-07-16-javascript-toolbox.markdown

 ##Meetups

-I live in Sydney and there are many JavaScript meetups.
+I live in Sydney and there are many Javascript meetups.
 Just checkout [Meetup.com](http://www.meetup.com/).
 I've been meaning to get myself to [SydJS](http://www.sydjs.com/) and the Sydney NodeJs meetups.
 Someday I'll get there.